Klavionik/jobs-candidates-api/README.md

+# Candidates/Jobs API
+Implementation of a simple Candidates/Jobs API for Instaffo.
+See the task description below.

+## How to run
+1. Clone the repository.
+2. Run `$ docker compose up --wait` to start services and seed the database with mock data.
+3. As soon as all services are up and healthy, visit `http://localhost:8005/docs` in your browser to see the OpenAPI docs and try out the API.
+4. You can use `$ docker compose run --rm api pytest -v` to run the test suite.

 # Intro

 For your next step in the application process at Instaffo we'd like you to do the task given below to be able to further assess your skills and knowledge.